CGUltimateno/FCAIH-Care/README.md

    * Configure your database connection details in an `app.config` file.
    * Build and run the solution file from the "Backend" folder in Visual Studio.

-> Note: This project is dated, and there are many aspects I would approach differently now.
-I am no longer actively developing it.
-However, if you intend to clone or fork it: The database was initially set up using SQL statements, which were not saved.
-Starting the project may be challenging due to this.
-I recommend using Entity Framework's update-database command to recreate the database schema based on the models.

 3. Front end:
    * Navigate to the "Frontend" directory
    * Install required npm packages